fbpx

 To ensure your candidate is qualified, use all resources available to you, including national associations, where applicable.
 This will help give you a well-rounded perspective of the candidate in question.

-When working with a client company, choosing one familiar with your company’s industry is crucial.
+When choosing a recruiter for your client company, selecting one familiar with your company’s industry is crucial.
 It helps ensure that they know what they’re doing and can help you keep any potential issues at bay.

 b) Evaluate their feedback about you